In General

 At the bottom is a slightly modified map of the system to include the shops, and a note that the tracks shown on Front Street, do not actually run down Front - they are either a block or two west of Front St depending on where it is.

-The crossing is fully signaled, although it looks like only the WB trolley signal approaching the diamond is lit all the time, it looks like, at least from what I can tell from the Google Streetview pictures, that they are approach lit.
+The crossing is fully signaled, although it looks like only the WB trolley signal approaching the diamond is lit all the time.

 Scenes From The Past